-It took as long as 38 years after the first observation of the Earth's free oscillations of the 1960 Great Chilean earthquake before convincing evidence was found that the Earth's normal modes never cease to vibrate but instead remain excited at a low but constant level (Suda et al., 1998; Tanimoto et al., 1998; Ekström, 2001).
-This normal mode background signal is now often termed Earth's "hum".
-Early on, Benioff et al. (1959) looked for modal signals in noise spectra of LaCoste-Romberg gravimeters but the sensitivity of these instruments (which at the time were operated with a mechanical feedback) was too low by three orders of magnitude for a positive hum detection.
+It took as long as 38 years after the first observation of Earth's free oscillations of the 1960 Great Chilean earthquake before convincing evidence was found that Earth's normal modes never cease to vibrate but instead remain excited at a low but nearly constant level (Ekström, 2001; Suda et al., 1998; Tanimoto et al., 1998).
+This normal mode background signal is now often termed Earth's 'hum.'
+Early on, Benioff et al. (1959) looked for modal signals in noise spectra of LaCoste-Romberg gravimeters, but the sensitivity of these instruments (which at the time were operated with a mechanical feedback) was too low by three orders of magnitude for a positive hum detection.
 It was not until Nawa et al. (1998) first inspected data from the superconducting gravimeter at Syowa (Antarctica) and subsequently from seismic stations of the global network (Suda et al., 1998) that evidence for the incessant excitation of seismic free oscillations was presented.

-Fundamental spheroidal modes ${}{0}S{\ell}$ are observed to be permanently excited in the frequency band 2 - 7 mHz, with an RMS acceleration amplitude of ~1 ngal (= 10^{-11} m/s2) over a 100μHz bandwidth (Figure 27).
-Additional characteristic hum features are a slight semiannual modulation of the amplitude and a resonant enhancement near 3.7 mHz (Nishida et al., 2000, Ekström, 2001).
-At frequencies below 2 mHz, vertical seismic noise is primarily of local barometric origin and some of this noise can be removed by regression with the locally recorded pressure fluctuations (Zürn and Widmer, 1995).
+Fundamental spheroidal modes ${}{0}S{\ell}$ are observed to be permanently excited in the frequency band 2-7 mHz, with an root mean square acceleration amplitude of $\sim 1$ ngal (=10-11 ms-2) over a 100 μHz bandwidth (Figure 27).
+Additional characteristic hum features are a slight semiannual modulation of the amplitude and a resonant enhancement near 3.7 mHz (Ekström, 2001; Nishida et al., 2000).
+At frequencies below 2 mHz, vertical seismic noise is primarily of local barometric origin, and some of this noise can be removed by regression with the locally recorded pressure fluctuations (Zürn and Widmer, 1995).
 However, this crude correction does not allow to remove all of the barometric noise, making a hum detection below 2 mHz nearly impossible.
-At frequencies near 7 mHz the splitting of the fundamental spheroidal modes due to heterogeneous upper mantle structure is as wide as the frequency separation between adjacent fundamental modes.
+At frequencies near 7 mHz, the splitting of the fundamental spheroidal modes due to heterogeneous upper-mantle structure is as wide as the frequency separation between adjacent fundamental modes.
 Modes then overlap and cause an overall rise of the noise base level into which peaks disappear.
-Nishida et al. (2002) showed that the vertical component seismic noise consists of globe circling Rayleigh waves all the way up to 20 mHz and it seems likely that the same mechanism is responsible for the generation of Rayleigh wave background noise as for the hum at lower frequency.
+Nishida et al. (2002) showed that the vertical-component seismic noise consists of globe-circling Rayleigh waves all the way up to 20 mHz, and it seems likely that the same mechanism is responsible for the generation of Rayleigh wave background noise as for the hum at lower frequency.
 The detection of the hum is an instrumental challenge because of its exceptionally small amplitude.
 The self-noise of all instruments that have so far been able to detect the hum is at or very near the amplitude of the hum itself.
-These include superconducting gravimeters, LaCoste-Romberg spring gravimeters, Streckeisen STS-1 and STS-2 seismometers.
+These include superconducting gravimeters, LaCoste-Romberg spring gravimeters, and Streckeisen STS-1 and STS-2 seismometers.
 Widmer-Schnidrig (2002) computed coherences for pairs of colocated sensors and in the hum band obtained values not exceeding 0.5.
-The low signal-to-noise ratio necessitates much averaging in time or array techniques to enhance the hum signal.
+The low signal-to-noise ratio in individual traces necessitates much averaging in time or the use of array techniques to enhance the hum signal.